 Vegan Cream Cheese Frosting

-- 8 oz (227 g) vegan cream cheese , straight from the fridge
+- 8 oz (227 g) vegan cream cheese , straight from the fridge (Don't use Violife cream cheese - see post for details)

-- ½ cup (110 g) vegan butter , or vegan brown butter (these should be solid straight from the fridge)
+- ½ cup (110 g) vegan butter

-- 4 teaspoons arrowroot powder
+- 4 teaspoons arrowroot or cornstarch

-- ⅛ teaspoon fine salt
+- ⅛ teaspoon fine sea salt

-- 1 teaspoon vanilla extract , Do not use more
+- 1 teaspoon vanilla extract , do not use more

 - 4 to 5 cups (500 to 625 g) powdered sugar , (icing sugar in the UK)